Lot 1 - Land and Buildings at Brierlow Bar Farm Brierlow Bar, Buxton SK17 9PY

 There are no current schemes on the land.

 Rights of Way, Wayleaves & Easements:

 The property is sold subject to and with the benefit of all rights of way, wayleaves and easements that may exist whether or not they are defined in these particulars.
 The access to lot 1 is via a right of way for all purposes along the driveway shared with the neighbouring farmhouse.
 There is ample room to create a private driveway subject to the necessary consents.
-The farmhouse will have a right of way to empty and maintain the cesspit located in Lot 1.
 There are public footpaths crossing Lots 1, 2, 5 and 6.
 There is right of way for the water board across Lot 3 at the north corner.